What is special with RonDB#

 Global checkpoints#

-The NDB API provides the global checkpoint identifier of the transaction committed, this makes it possible to wait for this global checkpoint to be durable on disk if this is necessary.
+The NDB API provides the global checkpoint identifier of the transaction committed, which makes it possible to wait for the corresponding checkpoint to be durable on disk if this is necessary.
+This identifier is heavily used in our recovery protocols and is therefore a very important building block of RonDB.

-Any range scan that is scanning more than one partition will be automatically parallelised.
-As an example we have 4 range scans in the Sysbench OLTP benchmark.
+Any range scan that is scanning more than one partition will be automatically parallelized.
+As an example, we have 4 range scans in the Sysbench OLTP benchmark.
 Using data nodes with 8 partitions per table will execute those scan queries twice as fast, compared to tables with only one partition.
 This is a case without any filtering in the data nodes.
 With filtering the improvement will be bigger.

 In MySQL Cluster 7.2 a method to execute complex SQL queries was added.
 This method uses a framework where a multi-table join can be sent as one query to the data nodes.
 The manner it executes is that it reads one table at a time, each table reads a set of rows and sends the data of these rows back to the API node.
-At the same time it sends key information onwards to the second table together with information sent in the original request.
-This query execution is automatically parallelised in the data nodes.
+At the same time, it sends key information onwards to the second table together with information sent in the original request.
+This query execution is automatically parallelized in the data nodes.

 There is still a bottleneck in that only one thread in the MySQL Server will be used to process the query results.
-Queries where lots of filtering are pushed to the data nodes can be highly parallelised.
+Queries where lots of filtering are pushed to the data nodes can be highly parallelized.

 Interestingly the MySQL Server can divide a large join into several parts where one part is pushed to the data node and another part is executed from the MySQL Server using normal single-table reads.